rackerlabs/support-how-to/content/rackspace-metrics/integrate-statsd-with-rackspace-metrics.md

 product_url: rackspace-metrics
 ---

 This article describes how to configure StastD to send metrics to Rackspace Metrics.
-If you don't have StatsD installed, follow the instructions on the[StatsD Website](https://github.com/etsy/statsd/blob/master/README.md).
+If you don't have StatsD installed, follow the instructions on the [StatsD Website](https://github.com/etsy/statsd/blob/master/README.md).

 To configure StatsD for the Rackspace Metrics service, complete the following steps: